What Are Website Backdoors

 • • Hijacking of your advertisements.
 Or displaying their own ads, and profiting from your traffic

-Legitimate vs. Illegitimate back doors
+Legitimate vs. Illegitimate Back Doors

 Legitimate or Developer’s Backdoor These are sometimes called a Maintenance Hook, Administrative Backdoor, or a Proprietary Backdoor.
 They are backdoors created on purpose by developers during the development process of the software, hardware, or website.
 The back door allows them a quick way to test features, remove bugs and write code without having to create an actual account or deal with repeated logging in.